 |31||AMD Radeon RX 5500 XT||4 GB |

-There are further variants of some GPUs (Max-Q design chips etc.) that have not been included in this list.
+Further variants of some GPUs (Max-Q design chips etc.) have yet to be included in this list.
 This is because these variants do not necessarily represent the GPU and have significantly lower performance.
-Basically, all the mobile variants as well as the GPUs made for industrial use, have been excluded.
+All the mobile variants, as well as the GPUs made for industrial use, have been excluded.

-There are a few GPUs, such as the 1080 Ti, that have a decent score with one benchmark tool (in this case PassMark: 18349) but not with the other tools.
+A few GPUs, such as the 1080 Ti, have a decent score with one benchmark tool (in this case, PassMark: 18349) but not others.

 This comes down to the testing methodologies of the benchmarking service.
-Anyways, the GPUs with the most balanced score over all websites have been included in the list.
+The GPUs with the most balanced score over all websites have been included in the list.

-Hence, the exact performance of the GPU differs from game to game.
+Hence, the actual performance of the GPU differs from game to game.

-The Current Trend and Improvements of the GPU Market
+The Current Trend and Improvements IN the GPU Market

-The most recent GPUs are now being designed on 7nm and 8nm architecture by AMD and Nvidia respectively.
-This has reduced the TDP of these cards as compared to the older generations.
+The most recent GPUs are now designed on AMD and Nvidia’s 7nm and 8nm architecture, respectively.
+This has reduced the TDP of these cards compared to the older generations.

-We have also seen a significant jump in the performance (benchmark scores) every single generation.
+We have also seen a significant jump in performance (benchmark scores) every generation.
 For instance, the RTX 3080 is 58% faster than its predecessor, RTX 2080. (userbenchmarks.com).

-This improvement can be credited to better architectures, additional cores, enhanced teraflops and AI integration etc.
+This improvement can be credited to better architectures, additional cores, enhanced teraflops, AI integration, etc.

-AMD is has also shown gradual improvement with every release.
-The RX 5700 XT which had a 71091 score on Geekbench, was superseded by the RX 6700 XT which got a 36% effective speed improvement and got a 102988 score on Geekbench.
+AMD has also shown gradual improvement with every release.
+The RX 5700 XT, which had a 71091 score on Geekbench, was superseded by the RX 6700 XT, which got a 36% effective speed improvement and a 102988 score on Geekbench.

 Both of these new generations of cards will have upgraded technologies and baselines.
 AMD’s RX 7000 series is speculated to be based upon their new RDNA 3 technology, teamed with the new flagship Navi 33 processor.

-Nvidia on the other hand is set to release its RTX 4000 series later this year.
-The time of release was set to be around mid-July of 2022, but has been pushed back.
+On the other hand, Nvidia is set to release its RTX 4000 series later this year.
+The release time was set to be around mid-July of 2022 but has been pushed back.

-This series is expected to be based upon Nvidia’s new Ada Lovelace architecture.
-The most interesting thing about these cards, is that they are expected to be based on 5nm architecture which will further reduce the TDP and heating issues, as well as provide enhanced performance.
+This series is expected to be based on Nvidia’s new Ada Lovelace architecture.
+The most exciting thing about these cards is that they are expected to be based on 5nm architecture, further reducing the TDP and heating issues and enhancing performance.